Selection of features

 The mapping of user requirements with accessibility features was based on the pilot project results, surveys performed and tne experience of members in the consortium.

-The selection criteria cover a wide range of perspectives, from standards and end user needs to severity of accessibility fails and frequency of use.
+The selection criteria covered a wide range of perspectives, from standards and end user needs to severity of accessibility fails and frequency of use.
 In the selection process, all stakeholder views were taken into account and balanced against the possible implementation across platforms.

 Some of the features are solving one specific problem (ALT-texts, change language), whereas others approach a broader perspective and try to support accessibility in a more general sense (different types of accessibility testing).